ircv3/ircv3-specifications/extensions/cap-notify-3.2.md

 ## Description

-The name of this client capability MUST be named `cap-notify`.
+This client capability MUST be named `cap-notify`.

 The `cap-notify` client capability allows a client to be notified when the client capability offering (i.e. capabilities listed in `CAP LS`)